HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Introduction

 \section{Introduction}

-With rising cases of robots navigating through dense human environments, such as food delivery robots~\cite{lin2025food}, mobile robots must balance efficiency, safety, and social compliance.
+With rising cases of robots navigating through dense human environments, mobile robots must balance efficiency, safety, and social compliance~\cite{triebel2016spencer}.
 A key challenge in this context is the \emph{freezing robot problem} (FRP)~\cite{trautman2010unfreezing}, where the robot struggles to find safe motions and becomes stuck within the crowd.
-Prior research has recognized that modeling human-human and human-robot interactions is a critical aspect in addressing the FRP~\cite{mavrogiannis2023core}.
+Prior research has recognized that modeling human-human and human-robot interactions is a critical aspect in addressing the FRP~\cite{mavrogiannis2023core, samavi2024sicnav}.

 Early model-based reactive planners~\cite{helbing1995social, berg2011orca} attempted reciprocal collision avoidance or force-based models, but failed to capture intricate interactions in dense human environments, resulting in FRP for the robot.
-Recent reinforcement learning-based (RL) approaches~\cite{chen2017decentralized, everett2018motion, chen2019sarl} learn socially compliant behaviors by capturing interactions implicitly from simulation data, but mapping crowd states to low-level actions can be difficult to regulate safety~\cite {ernst2009rlmpc}.
+Recent reinforcement learning-based (RL) approaches~\cite{chen2017decentralized, chen2019sarl} learn socially compliant behaviors by capturing interactions implicitly from simulation data, but mapping crowd states to low-level actions can be difficult to regulate safety~\cite{ernst2009rlmpc}.

 We mitigate this issue by leveraging \textit{crowd flow}.
-When moving in dense crowds, humans can make progress by following others moving in compatible directions~\cite{liao2025following} instead of constantly negotiating navigation~\cite{zhu2023clifflhmp}.
+When moving in dense crowds, humans can make progress by following others moving in compatible directions~\cite{liao2025following} instead of being stalled by repeated individual avoidance maneuvers.
 This observation motivates our hypothesis that in dense human environments, following a moving crowd can be an effective navigation strategy, enabling robots to maintain consistent progress toward their goals in dense crowds.